Hobo-Hilly/SecurityPlus/application-injection-attacks/README.md

                        *                 *                     #                   #
                        *                 *                     #                   #
                        * * * * * * * * * *                     # # # # # # # # # # #
+                                                                         |
+                                                                         |
+                                                                         |
+                                                                         |
+                                                                         |
+                                                                         > $ cat /etc/passswd  (This is the execution of the command that was sent in the mal formed XML Request.
+You could put any command you want right there.)